ideafarm/ipdos/README.md

 # QUICK START INSTRUCTIONS:  Building IPDOS (tm) and then creating a "hello world" program.
- This repository contains binaries of all tools that it needs to build itself.
+ This repository contains binaries of all tools that it needs to build itself:
+ Open Watcom V2, WiX Toolset, and Rimstar Programmers' Editor.
  To build, you just need to edit your computer's PATH setting to add one directory, edit one batch file in that directory, and then run that batch file.
  If the following steps do not bring you to a joyful result, please open an issue on GitHub.